astrohart/xyLOGIX.Core.Extensions.VS2019/CONTRIBUTING.md

 - Cross-thread control access is safe.
 - File-system operations succeed.
 - External helper methods return useful values.
+- Numeric, size, count, or index values are positive or in range.

 Prefer simple guard clauses and early returns over deep nesting.
+Negate `if` statements where doing so reduces nesting and cyclomatic complexity.

+Avoid combining eager-return validation gates with `&&` or `||` when separate checks would produce clearer logging and safer control flow.
+Prefer one validation per line with its own return path when feasible.

 ### Result-variable pattern